 Burn rate measures how quickly your company depletes cash reserves for operating expenses.
 It offers a more immediate view of financial health than accounting profit because it shows actual cash outflow.

 You need to track two types: gross burn represents your total monthly cash expenses without factoring in revenue, while net burn subtracts monthly cash revenue from those expenses.
 If your company spends $100,000 monthly and brings in $30,000, your gross burn is $100,000 and your net burn is $70,000.
-Research shows that 82% of small business failures stem from cash flow issues, making burn rate tracking essential rather than optional.
+Cash flow issues are behind a large share of small business failures, making burn rate tracking essential rather than optional.
+If staying ahead of burn is the priority, our burn management guide walks through it in more depth.

 Industry Benchmarks: How Much Runway Is Enough?